-FRF382B: Les grands moralistes français du XVIIIe siècle
+FRF382B Les grands moralistes français du XVIIIe siècle

-(Offered in 2004-2005 and every second year thereafter.)
 This course is intended for Second, Third and Fourth Year students in Arts.

 A study of the great French moralists of the 18th century, especially Voltaire, Rousseau and Chamfort, and their influence on 19th century literature.